BCG vaccine

 • Protection has been shown to last for up to 20 years after BCG immunisation.

-• who have a weakened immune system, eg, if they are taking medicines that weaken the immune system, are getting radiotherapy or have some forms of cancers
+• who have a weakened immune system, eg, if they're taking medicines that weaken their immune system (or their mother did during pregnancy), are getting radiotherapy or have some forms of cancer

-If your child has a fever (temperature over 38°C), administration of the BCG vaccine should be postponed until the fever resolves.
-However, the presence of a minor infection is not a reason to delay immunisation.
+If your child has a fever (temperature over 38°C), administration of the BCG vaccine should be postponed until the fever stops.
+Having a minor infection isn't a reason to delay immunisation.

 The BCG vaccine is given as an injection under the skin on the upper arm.
-It's usually given as one dose, there's no need for a second dose.
+Only 1 dose is needed for protection.

-Note: only gazetted BCG vaccinators are able to administer the BCG vaccine.
+Note: Only specially trained vaccinators who are endorsed for BCG can give the BCG vaccine.
 Contact your local public health service to find out who can give the BCG vaccine in your area.

 Skin reactions to the BCG vaccine are common, but serious long-term problems are rare.
 Most children develop a sore at the injection site.
 Once healed, the sore may leave a small scar.